pstorch/bahnhoefe.gpx/README.md

 Ready to use images are published at https://hub.docker.com/r/pstorch/rsapi/

+## Elasticsearch

+Elasticsearch is used as backend for all the data (Stations, Photos and Photographers).

+For testing purpose is is possible to start a local Elasticsearch instance with `elastic-start.sh` with some testdata.
+Use `elastic-stop.sh` to shut it down.

 ## Use
 Point your browser to http://localhost:8080/{country}/stations, where `country` can be "de", "ch", "fi" or "uk"